 “Did you see that?”
 I asked out of the blue while we were laying there.

 “See what?” she mumbled, I guess I woke her up.

 Suddenly hundreds of ships appeared out of nowhere and everywhere around us.
 They wasted no time firing their ship’s weapons.
-We both sprang to our feet as a large ship passed by, extremely close to ours.
+We both sprang to our feet as a large ship suddenly appeared and passed by, extremely close to us.